seth-cohen/klipper/docs/Measuring_Resonances.md

 probe_points: ...
 ```

-Generated charts show power spectral density of the vibrations depending on the
+Generated CSV files show power spectral density of the vibrations depending on the
 frequency.
-Usually, the charts are pretty much self-explanatory, with the peaks
+Usually, the charts generated from these CSV files are pretty much
-corresponding to the resonance frequencies:
+self-explanatory, with the peaks corresponding to the resonance frequencies:

 ![Resonances](img/test-resonances-x.png)

-The chart above
-shows the resonances for X axis at approx. 50 Hz, 56 Hz, 63 Hz, 80 Hz and
+The chart above shows the resonances for X axis at approx. 50 Hz, 56 Hz, 63 Hz,
-104 Hz and one cross-resonance for Y axis at ~ 56 Hz.
-From this, one can derive
+80 Hz and 104 Hz and one cross-resonance for Y axis at ~ 56 Hz.
+From this, one
-that a good input shaper config in this case could be `2hump_ei` at around
+can derive that a good input shaper config in this case could be `2hump_ei` at
-`shaper_freq_y = 45` (Hz):
+around `shaper_freq_y = 45` (Hz):

 |![2-hump EI shaper](img/2hump_ei_65hz.png)|
 |:--:|